Paul Wall

 Paul Michael Slayton (born March 11, 1981), better known by his stage name Paul Wall, is an American rapper and DJ.
 He was an early signee of the Houston-based record label Swishahouse in the late 1990s, through which he met labelmate Chamillionaire and released several albums, including the collaborative Get Ya Mind Correct (2002).
 By 2005, he signed with Atlantic Records to release his second album and major label debut, The Peoples Champ (2005), which debuted atop the Billboard 200.
 His third album, Get Money, Stay True (2007), peaked within the chart's top ten.
-His guest appearance on Nelly's 2005 single, "Grillz", yielded his furthest commercial success, as it peaked the Billboard Hot 100 and was nominated for Best Rap Performance as a Duo or Group at the 2007 Grammy Awards.
+His guest appearance on Nelly's 2005 single "Grillz" yielded his greatest commercial success, peaking at number one on the Billboard Hot 100.
+The song was also nominated for Best Rap Performance as a Duo or Group at the 2007 Grammy Awards.